Industries & Professions /

 For a long time making cloth was a time-consuming task because everything had to be done by hand.
 When the industrial revolution began in the 18th century, textile manufacturing was one of the first industries affected by the development of the new machines.
 The machines used to produce textiles saved time and dramatically cut the cost of making clothing.

-Until 200 years ago, the United States manufactured almost no cloth; most was imported from England.
+Prior to the late 1700s, the United States manufactured almost no cloth; most was imported from England.
 The textile industry was so important to England that English officials refused to allow either the drawings of textile machines or the mechanics who operated the machines to leave the country.
 In 1789, however, an English textile mechanic named Samuel Slater disguised himself as a farmer and sailed to the United States.
 He carried the details of the machinery in his head.
-A few years later, he opened a spinning mill in Rhode Island.
+In 1792, Slater opened a spinning mill in Patucket, Rhode Island.
+It was the first successful automated yarn spinning business in the United States.

 The first manufactured fibers were developed near the beginning of the 20th century.
 Since then, manufactured fibers have improved the function and versatility of textiles.
 For example, new fibers and finishes have made clothes less costly.
 Durable, soil-resistant synthetic carpets cover the floors of homes, schools, offices, and hospitals.
 The automotive industry uses these and other fibers in seat belts, upholstery, and the reinforcement of tires, belts, and hoses.
 The textile industry is also a major supplier to the U.S. military, according to the National Council of Textile Organizations.
 The industry provides soldiers with everything from uniforms to high-tech protective clothing, and supplies defense contractors with industrial fabrics that are essential to operating key pieces of military equipment.